electron/electron/docs/api/browser-window.md

     * `nativeWindowOpen` Boolean (optional) - Whether to use native `window.open()`.
 Defaults to `false`.
     * `webviewTag` Boolean (optional) - Whether to enable the [`<webview>` tag](webview-tag.md).
-      Defaults to the value of the `nodeIntegration` option. **Note:** The preload script to the `<webview>` will have node integration enabled when it executed so you should ensure remote content is not able to create a `<webview>` tag with a possibly malicious `preload` script.
-You can use the `will-attach-webview` event on [web-contents](web-contents.md) to
-      strip away the `preload` script and to validate or alter the `<webview>`'s initial settings.
+      Defaults to the value of the `nodeIntegration` option. **Note:** The `preload` script configured for the `<webview>` will have node integration enabled when it is executed so you should ensure remote/untrusted content is not able to create a `<webview>` tag with a possibly malicious `preload` script.
+You can use the `will-attach-webview` event on [webContents](web-contents.md) to strip away the `preload` script and to validate or alter the `<webview>`'s initial settings.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from